 Cybersecurity for Rural Healthcare Facilities

 This guide identifies the current rural health environment related to cybersecurity, as well as resources available to help rural facilities.
-To ensure the safety and privacy of their patients, protect their ability to deliver healthcare services, and maintain financial solvency, rural healthcare facilities need to understand and be ready to address a wide range of potential threats.
+To ensure the safety and privacy of their patients, protect their ability to deliver healthcare services, and maintain financial solvency, rural healthcare facilities need to understand and be ready to address a wide range of ever-evolving potential threats.
+In particular, AI (artificial intelligence) has changed the playing field and is emerging as both one of the greatest threats and as a potential defense against cyberattacks.
 Healthcare organizations' leaders need to be aware of the importance of conducting regular risk assessments and cybersecurity audits and securing cybersecurity insurance coverage for a potential breach.

 For a broader look at emergency preparedness concerns, including cybersecurity, see the Rural Emergency Preparedness and Response topic guide and Rural Emergency Preparedness and Response Toolkit.